xengeo/java-fundamentals/bites/12_interfaces_bite.md

 > compile your code.

-You'll not be creating many interfaces in the near future, beyond this bite, but you will see them being used in SpringBoot; a Java web framework that you'll definitely come across sooner or later.
+You'll not be creating many interfaces in the near future, beyond this bite, but you will see them being used in SpringBoot - a Java web framework that you'll definitely come across sooner or later.
 (Sooner, if you progress through these bites!)